 What is OSHA’s Bloodborne Pathogens Standard?

-The Occupational Safety and Health Administration (OSHA) requires of organizations that have employees who come into contact with blood or other potentially infectious material, to comply with their Bloodborne Pathogens Standard, which involves providing employees with training and instituting relevant safety measures.
+The Occupational Safety and Health Administration (OSHA) requires of organizations that have employees who come into contact with blood or other potentially infectious material, to comply with their Bloodborne Pathogens Standard, which involves providing employees with online training and instituting relevant safety measures.
 Such an endeavor is required to cover the following:

 • Definition of bloodborne pathogens;